-If the Status Code parameter within the MLME-SBP.response primitive is set to REJECTED_WITH_SUGGESTED_CHANGES, the Number of Sensing Responders field within the SBPParameters parameter should indicate a suggested number of sensing responders.
+If the Status Code field within the SBP Response frame is set to REJECTED_WITH_SUGGESTED_CHANGES, the Number of Sensing Responders field within the SBP Parameters element should indicate a suggested number of sensing responders.

 NOTE—The method used by an SBP responder to select STAs to include in the sensing procedure used in response to

-an MLME-SBP.request primitive in which the Preferred Responder List field within the SBPParameters parameter is equal to 0 or in which the Preferred Responder List field and the Mandatory Preferred Responder field within the SBPParameters parameter are set to 1 and 0, respectively, is implementation dependent.
+an SBP Request frame in which the Preferred Responder List field within the SBP Parameters element is equal to 0 or in which the Preferred Responder List field and the Mandatory Preferred Responder field within the SBP Parameters element are set to 1 and 0, respectively, is implementation dependent.

 NOTE—Only TB sensing measurement exchanges (see 11.55.1.5.2 (TB sensing measurement exchange)) are used in sensing procedures initiated in response to an SBP request.

-If the Preferred Responder Role Bitmap Present field within the SBPParameters parameter of the MLMESBP. request primitive is set to 1, both the Sensing Transmitter and the Sensing Receiver fields within the Sensing Measurement Parameters parameter of MLME-SBP.request primitive shall be set to reserved.
+If the Preferred Responder Role Bitmap Present field within the SBP Parameters element of the SBP Request frame is set to 1, both the Sensing Transmitter and the Sensing Receiver fields within the Sensing Measurement Parameters element of SBP Request frame shall be set to reserved.

-If the Preferred Responder Role Bitmap Present field within the SBPParameters parameter of the MLMESBP.indication primitive is set to 1 and if the Status Code parameter within the MLME-SBP.response primitive is equal to SUCCESS, the SBP responder shall set the Sensing Transmitter and the Sensing Receiver fields in the Sensing Measurement Parameters parameter within the MLME-SENSMSMTSESSION.request primitive issued to initiate a sensing procedure to satisfy the SBP request according to the Preferred Responder Role Bitmap field within the SBPParameters parameter of the corresponding MLMESBP.request primitive.
+If the Preferred Responder Role Bitmap Present field within the SBP Parameters element of the SBP Request frame is set to 1 and if the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP responder shall set the Sensing Transmitter and the Sensing Receiver fields in the Sensing Measurement Parameters element within the Sensing Measurement Request frame sent to initiate a sensing procedure to satisfy the SBP request according to the Preferred Responder Role Bitmap field within the SBP Parameters element of the corresponding SBP Request frame.

-The Preferred Responder Role Bitmap Present field within the SBPParameters parameter of the MLMESBP.response primitive or the MLME-SBPTERMINATION.request primitive shall always be set to 0.
+The Preferred Responder Role Bitmap Present field within the SBP Parameters element of the SBP Response frame or the SBP Termination frame shall always be set to 0.

-If the SR2SR Sounding Request field within the SBPParameters parameter of the MLME-SBP.indication primitive is equal to 1, and if the Status Code parameter within the corresponding MLME-SBP.response primitive is set to SUCCESS, the SBP responder shall initiate the SR2SR variant of the TF sounding phase with sensing responders that support SR2SR sounding (see 9.4.2.321 (Sensing Capabilities element)) in the sensing procedure initiated by the SBP responder to satisfy the SBP request.
+If the SR2SR Sounding Request field within the SBP Parameters element of the SBP Request frame is equal to 1, and if the Status Code field within the corresponding SBP Response frame is set to SUCCESS, the SBP responder shall initiate the SR2SR variant of the TF sounding phase with sensing responders that support SR2SR sounding (see 9.4.2.321 (Sensing Capabilities element)) in the sensing procedure initiated by the SBP responder to satisfy the SBP request.

 To TGbf editor: Please modify the text in 11.55.2.4 on P166 as follows.